9mm Handguns & Pistols

 The DWM's Latin motto - "Si vis pacem, para bellum" - translates to "If you want peace, prepare for war," and therefore, Parabellum means "prepare for war."

-The cartridge is often labeled as the 9mm Luger, associated with its developer's last name (in other words, the 9x19mm Parabellum and 9mm Luger are the same cartridge).
+The cartridge often bears the label 9mm Luger, which is linked to the developer's last name (in other words, the 9x19mm Parabellum and 9mm Luger are the same cartridge).

 Other times, it's 9mm NATO, which is still the same size ammunition, but with a slightly heavier bullet - 124 grain (gr) compared to 115 gr - and loaded to a higher pressure (think +P) than traditional range or training rounds.